-In 1926, Lange married Rose Coneway, and for the better part of 50 years, she assisted with his civic work, serving as local Red Cross chairman for 20 years, and earning "Woman of the Year" honors in 1961 from the Friona Chamber of Commerce.
+In 1926, Lange married Rose Coneway, and for the better part of 50 years, she assisted with his civic work, serving as local Red Cross chairman for 20 years, and earning

+Commerce.
 Rose preceded Lange in death in 1972.

-Survivors include three daughters, Miss Doris Ann Lange of Houston, Mrs. Carolyn Lynn of Houston and Mrs. Kay Jonte of Chicago; three sons, Charles Coneway of Houston, Albert Coneway of Harlingen and Robert Coneway of Kansas City, Kan.
+Survivors include three daugh ters, Miss Doris Ann Lange of Houston, Mrs. Carolyn Lynn of Houston and Mrs. Kay Jonte of Chicago; three sons, Charles Coneway of Houston, Albert Coneway of Harlingen and Robert Coneway of Kansas City, Kan.